escanda/blankpage/src/content/blog/abducted.md

 Since I am a dissident and this country is really fascist - Francisco Franco earned goverment creating a civil war and patented defenestration as his method of dealing with alternacy or dissident political opinions.

+So this is how talent get abducted and killed in Spain freely because their opinions or their origin if they cannot join the workforce with a firegun or in politics: they get killed through induction by defenestration.

 My name is Guillermo Jose Cifuentes Achotegui and this is part of my history.